Immigrate to Spain from UK

 Obtaining a NIE number in Spain

-Another requirement for those who immigrate to Spain from the UK is to obtain the NIE (national identification number) number.
+Another requirement for those who relocate to Spain from the UK is to obtain the NIE (national identification number) number.
 This will grant British citizens the possibility of buying properties in Spain.
 This will also allow them to register for taxation in Spain, thus being eligible for permanent residence and citizenship.

 Our immigration lawyers in Spain can offer more information on how to move here from the UK and the formalities involved.
 We invite you to watch our video: